 Teacher Facilitation to Promote Mastery:

 Mastery: Finally, each student is given an unfamiliar passage of 750-900 words.
-He or she makes valid predictions as to the meaning of challenging words or phrases.
+In the margins -- directly beside the term -- the student makes valid predictions as to its meaning.
 To check accuracy, each student answers comprehension questions requiring accurate use of context.